MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/esignature-send-requests.md

 description: Learn how to use Microsoft Syntex eSignature to send electronic signature requests to people inside and outside of your organization.
 ---

-# Send and receive signature requests using Microsoft Syntex eSignature (Preview)
+# Create, review, and sign signature requests using Microsoft Syntex eSignature (Preview)

 > [!NOTE]
 > This feature is currently in limited preview and subject to change.

-Syntex eSignature lets you safely and easily send PDF documents for signature to multiple recipients.
+Microsoft Syntex eSignature lets you safely and easily send PDF documents for signature to multiple recipients.
 It allows you to add a message and edit the name of the request, and to send it to multiple recipients while leveraging the security and compliance of Microsoft 365.

-Microsoft Syntex eSignature is a key component of the Microsoft Syntex suite of products.
-The Create flow is the process of initializing a request for eSignature on a PDF document through the OneDrive One-Up Viewer.

-## Request an eSignature

-### Before you begin
+## Before you begin

 Before you can use Syntex eSignature, an admin must [set up the Syntex eSignature service](esignature-set-up) in the Microsoft 365 admin center.

 You must be signed in to SharePoint Online with your work email.

-### Create a signature request
+## Create a signature request

 1. From a SharePoint document library, open the file for which you want to start the Syntex eSignature process.